Angela has been writing on issues in Africa for the Perspective Africa Magazine for the past year.

 We want to be equal

-In comparison, the UK took a little over 700 years to progress from small mentions in the Magna Carta (1215) to achieving the right to vote (1918).
-Furthermore, it wasn’t until 1975 that the sexual discrimination act was passed and still to this day the fight continues to protect victims of rape, close the gender pay gap, improve employment rights for mothers etc. We are arguably further along but far from being an equal society still.
+In comparison, the UK took a little over 700 years to progress from small mentions of women's rights in the Magna Carta (1215) to achieving the right to vote (1918).
+Furthermore, it wasn’t until 1975 that the sexual discrimination act was passed, and still to this day the fight continues to protect victims of rape, close the gender pay gap, improve employment rights for mothers etc. We are arguably further along but far from being an equal society still.

-On 15 June 1215, King John met with angry barons at Runnymede England to negotiate terms and sign the Magna Carta.
-For the period of time it was written in, the Magna Carta was and is still seen as somewhat of a revolutionary document, establishing the principal that everyone even the King is subject to the law, guaranteeing the rights of the individual, the right to justice and a fair trial.
+On 15 June 1215, King John met with angry barons at Runnymede, England, to negotiate terms and sign the Magna Carta.
+For the period of time it was written in, the Magna Carta was and is still seen as somewhat of a revolutionary document, establishing the principle that everyone—even the King—is subject to the law, guaranteeing the rights of the individual, the right to justice and a fair trial.

 For this reason, the Nigerian Senate has received stern criticism having rejected the Gender and Equal Opportunity Bill on 16 March 2016.
 The bill was intended to eliminate all forms of discrimination against women as well as promoting women’s equality in marriage, inheritance and education.